christophihl/startupengineer/content/_repos/dat_sci_2/06_ml_fund.md

 **Company Segmentation with Stock Prices**

 In your assignment folder you will find a `.Rmd` file that contains all instructions and also intermediate results in case you get stuck.
 You can knit the `.Rmd` file to a html/pdf file by clicking the knit button.

+You can download the required dataset from here: [Data](https://cloud.tuhh.de/index.php/s/yxtniMpGWExx7S5)